-Teeth are one of the most critical parts of any creature that chews food, so it becomes crucial to take care of it.
+Teeth are one of the most critical parts of any creature that chews food, so it becomes crucial to take care of them.

-And every beast takes care of their teeth in their way, and we humans should also do so.
-However, we need to be more careful as we eat so many harmful things to our teeth.
+And every beast takes care of its teeth in their way, and we humans should also do so.
+However, we must be more careful as we eat so many harmful things to our teeth.

-But, luckily, we have medical support, and today, I’ll be talking about one of the medical treatments of teeth crowns and especially Zirconia crowns.
+But luckily, we have medical support, and today, I’ll be talking about one of the medical treatments for teeth crowns, especially Zirconia crowns.
 But, first, let’s understand the term dental crown.

 What is a Dental Crown?

 Dental crowns are caps that cover a tooth or a dental implant.
-Dentists often recommend crowns as a way to support weak, broken, or misshapen teeth.
+Dentists often recommend crowns to support weak, broken, or misshapen teeth.
 Dental crowns are also used in conjunction with bridges to strengthen multiple teeth.

-When it comes to the materials that crowns are made of, it includes ceramic, Porcelain, Zirconia, metal, composite resin, and porcelain fused to metal.
+The crowns are made of ceramic, Porcelain, Zirconia, metal, composite resin, and porcelain fused to metal.

-All these materials have different durability, strength, and cost in which Zirconia is better strength and longer life than other materials.
+All these materials have different durability, strength, and cost in which.
+However, Zirconia is of better strength and has a longer life than other materials.

 What is Zirconia Crown?